 Beeswax wraps are a great addition to your eco-friendly kitchen, and you can use these wraps instead of clingfilm.

 This reduces plastic, and it's great for covering up leftovers and wrapping sandwiches for a lunch out.
+To create a sustainable kitchen, choose eco-friendly household products to replace any plastic.

 You can also add these to any lunchbox meals for yourself or your children.